barbushin/dater/readme.md

 ### Convert output datetime to client timezone

 	$daterDataHandler->enableOutputTimezoneHandler();
-	echo $data; // $data from previos example will print the same as in prevous example
+	echo $data; // $data from previous example will print the same as in prevous example

 ## Recommended